Brad Keselowski: Remainder of the 2009 season

 Keselowski's next Nationwide Series victory came in August at the CARFAX 250 at Michigan International Speedway.
 Pole-sitter Brian Vickers and points-leader Kyle Busch dominated the race, but Keselowski passed them both on the final lap after a blocking move by Vickers on Busch forced both drivers to slow down slightly.

-The rest of Keselowski's 2009 season in Sprint Cup was less than stellar.
-After the win, he only captured two top fifteen finishes until November 2009.
+The rest of Keselowski's 2009 season in the Sprint Cup was less than stellar.
+After the win, he only captured two top-fifteen finishes until November 2009.
 He met controversy at the fall race in Talladega when he bumped future teammate Kurt Busch going into the tri-oval causing a fifteen-car melee, that included Busch, Jeff Gordon, and Mark Martin - who went upside down after being clipped by Martin Truex Jr. Because Keselowski was already being ridiculed by most of the drivers and fans for how he drove aggressively throughout the races, this wreck earned him some jeers, including a disapproving look from Mark Martin.

 In the Nationwide Series, Keselowski also had a series of run-ins with Denny Hamlin.
 Throughout 2007, 2008, and 2009, Keselowski and Hamlin tangled in many races.
 After Keselowski punted Hamlin during the autumn Phoenix event in the Nationwide race, Hamlin said he would retaliate.
 The next week Hamlin kept his promise, intentionally colliding into Keselowski early in the race.
 The wreck ended Keselowski's huge chances of beating Kyle Busch for the championship.
-NASCAR black-flagged Hamlin 3 laps for aggressive rough driving, but Hamlin recovered for a top ten spot.
+NASCAR black-flagged Hamlin 3 laps for aggressive rough driving, but Hamlin recovered for a top-ten spot.
 Hamlin was unapologetic in an interview and while Keselowski also remained unrepentant, saying "I've already moved on," Keselowski got little or no sympathy from most of his fellow competitors.

 Keselowski ended up in third spot behind rivals Carl Edwards and Kyle Busch in the final NNS standings.

 2010–2021: Penske years

 Although Keselowski had rubbed some of his fellow drivers the wrong way with his driving style, the results he produced on the track seemed to indicate that a permanent move to the Sprint Cup Series was an inevitability.
-Despite his relationship with Dale Earnhardt Jr. and Hendrick Motorsports, the team did not have a car for him to drive full-time as each of their four regular teams had established drivers under contract.
+Despite his relationship with Dale Earnhardt Jr. and Hendrick Motorsports, the team did not have a car for him to drive full-time as each of their four regular teams already had established drivers under contract.
 Keselowski began looking elsewhere and left the Chevrolet camp to drive a Dodge for Team Penske.